endjin/CNAB.ARM-Converter/README.md

   -h, --help            help for cnabarmdriver
-  -i, --indent          specifies if the json output should be indented -o, --overwrite       specifies if to overwrite the output file if it already exists, default is false
+  -i, --indent          specifies if the json output should be indented -o, --overwrite       specifies if to overwrite the output file if it already exists, default is false -s, --simplify        specifies if the ARM template should be simplified, exposing less parameters and inferring default values
 ```

 Invoking bundle  in ACI using the cnab-azure-driver